 2. How to pay for a large order

 There are several ways to finance a small business.
 Each option has its pros and cons.
 For example, a conventional loan could be helpful for the first large order.
 However, it may be less useful in subsequent orders as the loan is paid down.
 Loans are hard to get, can be inflexible, and have amortization schedules.
 Using amortization reduces the amount of financing as you make payments.

-A line of credit would be better.
+A business line of credit would be a better solution.
 Lines of credit are flexible and can be used as needed.
 However, they tend to have fixed credit limits and are hard to obtain.
 In most cases, a line of credit won’t be available to small businesses.
 Small distributors and resellers with large orders should consider purchase order financing.
 This solution is specifically designed to handle the financial challenges of large orders.